chickazee4/myna/README.md

 * File
   - Import .dbf — Will display a file chooser dialog with which you can choose a database to load. .var and .inf files will be automatically detected.
 If no .var file exists, a warning will be shown to indicate that this may cause crashes if the database expects a .var.
 No message will be displayed if there is no .inf file, since it is not required to display or export a database.
   - Export .csv — Will display a file chooser dialog with which you can choose a location to save a .csv file corresponding to the database.
 When saved, the contents of the table view **as shown** (changes made to the view since loading will be reflected!) will be saved to a **comma-delimited** UTF-8 .csv file.
   - Quit — Quit the program.
-No prompt will be shown to protect data!
+If the data has been modified, a prompt will be shown to confirm close.
 * Edit
   - Delete row — Deletes a selected row.
 You need to click on the row number to select the whole row in order to delete it due to certain limitations of wxWidgets (you can't select just a single cell).
   - Delete column — Same, but for a column.